How to Choose the Best Cattle Scales in Australia: The Ultimate Guide for Farmers

 Advantages:

-• Versatility: Can be used with different platforms.
+• Variability: Can be used with various platforms.

-• Easy to Install: Simple to set up under existing equipment.
+• Easy to Install: Setting up under existing equipment is easily done.

-• Limited Capacity: May not handle very large herds.
+• Small Capacity: Unable to handle very large herds.

 1. Capacity